Eielson Air Force Base, Alaska –

-Editor's note: The original story can be viewed on the Eielson Air Force Base website.
+Editor's note: The original story can be viewed on the Assistant Secretary of the Air Force for Energy, Installations, and Environment website.